 If your pollen allergy, hay fever or asthma is triggered by pollen, you might be only too familiar with the pollen seasonal cycles.
-If you’re not, and you are wondering what pollen season are we in, here’s how the pollen season tends to go:
+If you’re not, and you are asking yourself what pollen season are we in, here’s how the pollen season tends to go:

 You can protect yourself in several simple ways.
 For instance: